IsaiahSavage/faithlink-mvp/docs/wiki/testing-plan.md

 ### My Approach

 I plan to have these tests written as scripts for the dev(s) to follow.
-The scripts will be written in Markdown and will be stored in the `docs/tests/scripts` directory of the repository.
+The scripts will be written in Markdown and will be stored in the `__tests__/user/` directory of the repository.
 The scripts will be written in a way that allows the dev(s) to follow along and test the app on their own device.

-Dev(s) Responsible: TBD
+Dev(s) Responsible: @HyperbolicInt

 ## User or Customer Tests